mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 272 - API Chain/readme.md

 This pattern adds complexity and makes your tests slower.

-Also if your *GET* operation breaks, you will have many tests failing not relating to the test *GET* operation.
+Also if your *GET* operation breaks, you'll have many tests failing not relating to the test *GET* operation.

 The epitome of testing is a single broken test for a wrong behavior.